g3rv4/Refined/README.md

 ## Changelog

+### 2.2.5

+* Broadcast message to thread: make it moar moar better! now it shows the broadcasted messages on refresh :)

 ### 2.2.4

 * Broadcast message to thread: make it moar better! on hover it shows all the messages in the same convo + avoid wasting lots of vertical spacing.